Yepoleb/gogapidocs/galaxy.rst

     Pings the server to mark you as online.
 Keep in mind that the request content is a url-encoded form, not JSON.

-    :form str version: Version of the Galaxy client.
+    :form version: Version of the Galaxy client.

     **Example request**: